It is a well-known fact that those with diabetes have a much greater risk of heart disease as well as certain mental disorders such as depression.

 In other words, other than the usual ‘sugar, molasses, and honey’, there are plenty of other ingredients such as:

-So make sure not to fall for this cheap trick and keep an eye out for any sugars which are strategically called differently.
+So make sure not to fall for this cheap trick and keep an eye out for any sugars that are strategically called differently.

 That way you’ll be saving yourself from a great load of empty calories.